-JOHN HOUSTON POPE is a Member of the Firm in the Employee Benefits, Litigation, and Labor and Employment practices in the New York office.
+JOHN HOUSTON POPE is a Member of the Firm in the Employee Benefits & Executive Compensation, Litigation, and Employment, Labor & Workforce Management practices.
 His practice predominately involves the litigation of controversies, but he also counsels clients on lowering litigation risks and exposures.

-Mr. Pope regularly represents clients before federal courts, state courts, and administrative agencies.
+Mr. Pope regularly represents clients before federal and state courts in New York and Florida, among others, as well as administrative agencies.
 He has first-chaired jury and bench trials and conducted arbitrations.
-Mr. Pope also has initiated actions on behalf of clients to preemptively manage controversies with former employees.
+He has successfully argued appeals in the Appellate Division in New York and in the Supreme Court of Florida.
+Mr. Pope also has initiated actions on behalf of clients to manage controversies preemptively with former employees.

 - Represents management in all aspects of employment-related matters

 - Represents plan sponsors and fiduciaries in the defense of claims brought under ERISA involving changes to plan benefit offerings, breach of fiduciary duty, and denial of benefits under pension and welfare benefit plans